sophie-in-the-cloud/petclinic-app/README.md

 # 🐾 Petclinic Application (WAS)

-This is a Spring Boot-based Petclinic application, responsible for the **Application Tier** in a 3-Tier architecture.
+This is a Spring Boot-based Petclinic application, serving as the **Application Tier** in a 3-Tier architecture.
-It includes Redis-based session clustering and integration with AWS Secrets Manager for secure configuration.
+It handles both business logic and server-side view rendering, and is deployed on Tomcat.

 ---

 ## 🛠️ Tech Stack

 - Java 11
 - Spring Boot
+- Maven
+- Apache Tomcat
-- AWS ElasticCache (Session Clustering)
+- AWS ElastiCache for Redis (Session Clustering)
-- MySQL (AWS RDS)
+- AWS RDS (MySQL)
 - AWS Secrets Manager

 ---